Analysis Organisation

 Most analyses that use EOS follow a pattern: 1.
 Define the priors, likelihoods, and posteriors.
 2. Sample from the posteriors.
 3. Inspect the posterior distributions for the analysis’ parameters and plot them.
 4. Produce posterior-predictive distributions, e.g., for observables that have not yet been measured or that can not yet be used as part of a likelihood.

-To faciliate running such analyses, EOS provides a number of repeated tasks within the eos.tasks module.
+To facilitate running such analyses, EOS provides a number of repeated tasks within the eos.tasks module.
 All tasks follow a simple pattern: they are functions that expect an eos.AnalysisFile (or its name) as their first argument, and at least one posterior as their second argument.
 Tasks can be run from within a Jupyter notebook or using the eos-analysis command-line program.
 Tasks store intermediate and final results within a hierarchy of directories.
 It is recommended to provide EOS with a base directory in which these data are stored.
 The command-line program inspects the EOS_BASE_DIRECTORY environment variable for this purpose.

 [4]: